Everything you need to know about safe teeth whitening

 Teeth whitening (also known as Teeth Bleaching) is now one of the most popular cosmetic treatments in the UK and can work wonders when it comes to making over and rejuvenating your smile.
 But did you know that teeth whitening can’t be offered by just anyone?
 Never pop into a beauty salon and have your teeth whitened; cosmetic teeth treatments should only ever be performed by a GDC-registered dental professional.

 Why is this?
 Let’s take a look.

 What is teeth whitening?

-Teeth whitening involves bleaching your teeth using a whitening product, usually containing hydrogen peroxide.
-Here at Harwood Dental Care, we use Enlighten tooth whitening and Zoom! home whitening, both of which are leading teeth whitening systems that use custom made trays to apply the professional whitening products to your teeth.
+Teeth whitening involves bleaching your teeth using a product, usually containing hydrogen peroxide.
+Here at Harwood Dental Care, we use Enlighten tooth whitening and Zoom! home whitening, both of which are leading teeth whitening systems that use custom-made trays to apply professional products to your teeth.

 Does teeth whitening have any risks?

 The British Dental Association feels that teeth whitening is a safe procedure when carried out by a GDC-registered dental professional with the right training and knowledge.